Lytham St Annes: Buses

+Roads

+The area is connected to Blackpool on the coastal A584 and the B5261.
+The B5410 links the borough with the M55 motorway to Preston and the M6.
+Lytham town centre has limited parking for the disabled; other car parks lie outside of the immediate town centre.

 Local issues

 Lowther Pavilion Lytham

-In 2008 local residents became aware that Fylde Borough Council was struggling financially, and in particular was becoming unable to subsidise local amenities.
-The closure of St. Annes swimming pool demonstrated how serious the situation was.
+In 2008, local residents became aware that Fylde Borough Council was struggling financially; in particular, it was becoming unable to subsidise local amenities and the closure of St. Annes swimming pool demonstrated how serious the situation was.
 It was felt that a group needed to take immediate action if they wished to reduce the subsidy from the council and ensure that Lowther Pavilion, the only purpose-built theatre in the area, remained open.
-In November 2008 Friends of Lowther Pavilion was formed, with the stated purposes of reducing the subsidy required from the council; securing the future of Lowther Pavilion, raising money for improvements, and ultimately generate profits; involving the local community in the running of the theatre and making it part of the town; and becoming the basis of a networking forum for the participating groups.
+In November 2008, Friends of Lowther Pavilion was formed, with the stated purposes of reducing the subsidy required from the council; securing the future of Lowther Pavilion, raising money for improvements, and ultimately generate profits; involving the local community in the running of the theatre and making it part of the town; and becoming the basis of a networking forum for the participating groups.

 Closure of public facilities

-In 2008 Fylde Borough Council announced that the borough's two public swimming pools, in Kirkham and St Annes, would be closed.
-Public campaigns were started to oppose both closures, and they reopened in 2010 under management by Fylde Coast YMCA, with financial support from the council.
+In 2008, Fylde Borough Council announced that the borough's two public swimming pools, in Kirkham and St Annes, would be closed.
+Public campaigns were started to oppose both closures and they reopened in 2010, under management by Fylde Coast YMCA, with financial support from the council.